Diversity Certification: How to Select a Competent Cultural Diversity Professional

 What is Diversity Certification?

-Diversity Certification refers to training that empowers professionals with the competency, techniques, skills, and tools necessary to drive their consulting, training, and managing diversity career.
-Credentialing is still in its infancy.
+Diversity Certification refers to credentialing training that empowers professionals with expertise in consulting, training, managing, and leader cultural diversity.
+Cultural diversity expertise credentialing is still in its infancy.

 Most seasoned diversity practitioners bootstrapped their way to success.
 Diversity certification offers training for both seasoned professionals and the novice.
 The program prepares someone new to the cultural diversity profession for the role.
 A good program will take seasoned professionals to the next performance level by building on existing competencies and providing credentials.

-Completing quality training and certification needed to serve optimally in the practitioner role promotes professional reputation, professional identification, and respect for certified diversity practitioner expertise.
+Completing quality training and certification needed to (1) serve optimally in the practitioner role promotes professional reputation, (2) enhance professional identification and (c) increase understanding of certified diversity practitioner expertise.

 A comprehensive, well-designed credentialing program is backed by a body of diversity management knowledge based on what has been learned from pioneers, evidenced-based techniques and tools, a strategic framework, leadership competency, and training skills.